co-cart/co-cart/NEXT_CHANGELOG.md

 * Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.
 * Introduced new filter `cocart_api_rate_limit_options` to set the rate limit options.
 * Introduced new action hook `cocart_api_rate_limit_exceeded` to allow you to include your own custom tracking usage.
-* Added new parameter to filter `cocart_cart` so you can access the cart controller.
+* Added new parameters to filter `cocart_cart` so you can access the cart controller and requested data.
+* Introduced new action hook `cocart_added_item_to_cart` that allows for additional requested data to be processed via a third party once item is added to the cart.
+* Introduced new action hook `cocart_added_items_to_cart` that allows for additional requested data to be processed via a third party once items are added to the cart.

 ### Response Headers